-- 1. The patient is under twelve (12) years of age or, as a result of his/her physical or mental condition, is incompetent to consent to the HIV antibody blood test; and - 2.
-The person who consents to the test on the patient's behalf is lawfully authorized to make health care decisions for the patient, e.g., an agent appointed by the patient in a power of attorney for health care; the parent or guardian of a minor; an appropriately authorized conservator; or, under appropriate circumstances, the patient's closest available relative (see chapters 2 and 23 of CHA's Consent Manual); and - 3.
+- 1. The patient is under twelve (12) years of age or, as a result of his/her physical or mental condition, lacks the capacity to consent to the HIV antibody blood test; and - 2.
+The person who consents to the test on the patient's behalf is lawfully authorized to make health care decisions for the patient, e.g., an agent appointed by the patient in a power of attorney for health care; the parent or guardian of a minor; an appropriately authorized conservator; or, under appropriate circumstances, the patient's closest available relative (see chapters 3, 4 and 5 of CHA's Consent Manual); and - 3.
 It is necessary to obtain the patient's HIV antibody test results in order to render appropriate care to the patient or to practice preventative measures.